Pedestrian Accident Attorney Tampa

 - Walking in well-lit areas – Try to walk in well-lit areas, especially at night.
 This will help you to be seen by drivers.

 - Wearing bright clothing – Wearing bright clothing will also help you to be seen by drivers.

 - Being cautious at intersections – Intersections are one of the most dangerous places for pedestrians.
 Be sure to look both ways before crossing the street and only cross when it is safe to do so.

 The Fran Haasch Law Group: Tampa Pedestrian Accident Attorneys That Work For You

 If you’ve been injured in a pedestrian accident, the Fran Haasch Law Group can help.
 We have over 21 years of experience handling these cases and will work to get you the compensation you deserve for your injuries.
-We serve clients in Tampa, Clearwater, St. Petersburg, and the surrounding areas.
-Contact our law firm today to schedule a case evaluation.
+We serve clients in Tampa, Clearwater, St. Petersburg, Palm Harbor, New Port Richey, and the surrounding areas.
+Contact our law firm today to schedule a free consultation.

 Areas We Serve- Tampa

 Arbor Greene, Ballast Point, Bayshore Gardens, Bayside West, Beach Park Isles, Belmar Shore, Culbreath Heights, Culbreath Isles, Drew Park, Fair Oaks Manhattan Manor, Forest Hills, Gray Gables, Highland Pines, Live Oaks Square, Macfarlane, North Hyde Park, Oakford Park, Palma Ceia, Palma Ceia West, Palmetto Beach, Port Tampa City, Rembrandt Gardens, South Tampa, South Westshore, Sun Bay South, Sunset Park, Swann Estates, Temple Crest, Virginia Park, Wellswood.